elianafang/reply2reviewer_Ve3r/README.md

 # A7:

-We appreciate your question regarding the core benefits of our method and how it addresses fundamental issues in GNNs.
+😊We appreciate your reviews regarding the core benefits of our method and how it addresses fundamental issues in GNNs.

 1. Oversmoothing Mitigation
    Our method explicitly constrains the graph diffusion process by limiting the number of diffusion steps via a structure-aware criterion (Eq.
 (6)–(9)), which prevents feature homogenization across distant nodes.
 This design mitigates oversmoothing without requiring deep models or architectural changes.
 As shown in Table 6, we reduce diffusion steps by an average of 59.77%, while still improving classification accuracy on heterophilic benchmarks.
 We further verify this in ablation studies (Table 5) and low-degree node performance (Appendix Table 10).